 Why is WVU Student Affairs committed to assessment?

 - We are educators who care about student learning and improving that learning.

-- We know we are doing a good job; now we want to show it.
+- We know we are doing a good job and want to show it.

 - Consumers demand accountability, and through assessment we can produce our successes.